gemfire/spring-data-for-vmware-gemfire/documentation/reference/samples.md

 limitations under the License.
 -->

-The Spring Data for VMware GemFire project also includes one sample application.
-Named "Hello World", the sample application demonstrates how to configure and use GemFire inside a Spring application.
+The [spring-data-gemfire-name] project also includes one sample application.
+Named "Hello World", the sample application demonstrates how to configure and use [vmware-gemfire-short-name] inside a Spring application.
 At run time, the sample offers a shell that lets you run various commands against the data grid.
-It provides an excellent starting point for developers who are unfamiliar with the essential components or with Spring and GemFire concepts.
+It provides an excellent starting point for developers who are unfamiliar with the essential components or with Spring and [vmware-gemfire-short-name] concepts.

 The sample is bundled with the distribution and is Maven-based.
 You can import it into any Maven-aware IDE (such as the [Spring Tool